MCMi460/Battle-Cats-Save-File-Editor/README.md

+### Preface

+Real quick, before we jump into the things made by the great [fieryhenry](https://github.com/fieryhenry) (thanks for this great program!), I'd like to explain my part in this.

+I'm purely just here to rewrite the C# code into Python, and once I'm done with that, I'll make a GUI.
+My name's [MCMi460](https://github.com/MCMi460), and thank you for checking me out.

 # Battle Cats Save File Editor

 I have a discord server:https://discord.gg/DvmMgvn5ZB, it's the best way report bugs and you can leave your suggestions for new features to be implemented in the editor<br>